fvanroie/MqttClientPlugin/README.md

 ## Installation

-Copy the single MqttPlugin.dll from bin\x86 or bin\x64 into your %appdata%\Rainmeter\Plugins directory.
+The plugin is now completely self-contained.
+Just copy the `MqttPlugin.dll` file from bin\x86 or bin\x64 into your %appdata%\Rainmeter\Plugins directory.
-Copy the examples folder to Documents\Rainmeter\Skins.
+Optionally, also copy the examples folder to Documents\Rainmeter\Skins.

-Note: If you installed v0.0.1 or v0.0.2, you can remove M2Mqtt.dll from your Rainmeter directory.
-And MqttPlugin.dll from your Plugins directory.
+_Note:_ If you previously installed v0.0.1 or v0.0.2, you can **remove** `M2Mqtt.dll` from your Rainmeter directory and **remove** `MqttPlugin.dll` from your Plugins directory.

+An `.rmskin` package is not yet available, but will be released once the MqttPlugin is ready for beta testing.

 ## Usage